Prieto-Alhambra Group | Pharmaco- and Device epidemiology

 Pharmaco-epidemiology is the study of the use and effects of medications in large populations.

-We are involved in a number of national and international studies exploring the conditions of use (adherence, compliance, off and on-label use) of a number of licensed drugs for the treatment of different conditions in 'real world' actual practice settings.
+We are involved in a number of national and international studies exploring the conditions of use (adherence, compliance, off and on-label use) of a number of licensed drugs and medical devices in 'real world' routine practice conditions.

 We collaborate with researchers from around the globe to improve our understanding of the safety and effectiveness of new and long-licensed medications and devices.
 We are particularly interested in studying both the benefits and the potential risks of the use of such therapies in special subgroups of the population that were under-represented in previous clinical trials.

 We have extensive expertise in the analysis and interpretation of large databases including:

 - De-identified electronic medical records from a number of European countries: Clinical Practice Research Datalink from the United Kingdom, SIDIAP from Catalonia, IPCI from the Netherlands, HSD from Italy, Aarhus Database, Danish National Registries and the OPEN Network, from Denmark to name some

 - Orthopaedic device (also called Joint or Arthroplasty) registries, including the National Joint Registry from England and Wales, and the Catalan Registry of Arthroplasty (RACat, Generalitat de Catalunya) from Catalonia